phette23/Level-Counter/readme.markdown

 In rough order of priority.

-- Is a contenteditable polyfill needed?
-1 possible use case for Modernizr but basically only older mobile browsers don't support it
-- Speaking of mobile: testing, testing, testing.
+- Mobile testing.
 Does it work?
 Looks slightly too tall right now, need to remove some padding
 - Combat page for 1-time bonuses, strength vs. monster
 - Multiple players on one HTML page?
 Might not be worth the trouble.